prainar/peer/10-connections/README.md

      npm start
      ```
 4. **Access the app**
-   - Open your browser and go to `http://localhost:3000` for the frontend.
+   - Open your browser and go to `http://localhost:3000/connections` to view your network.
    - Backend API runs on `http://localhost:5000` by default.

 ---